fredhakon/Voice-Control/README.md

 # Voice Control Platform

 A Windows voice control application built with Python and CustomTkinter that allows hands-free PC control through voice commands.
+It also works excellently with games as you can create advanced macros available at your tounge.
 Supports multiple speech recognition engines, Spotify integration, custom macros, window management, and user profiles.

 ## Features